Home

 Description #

-To emphasize the differing approaches to expressing programming solutions, you will learn to program in a variety of paradigms – including imperative (familiar from CS50 but seen here in a more elemental form), functional, and object-oriented.
+Your ability to recognize well-written programs is directly related to the array of tools at your disposal.
+The course teaches fundamental concepts in the design of computer programs, emphasizing the crucial role of abstraction.
+You will learn to program in a variety of paradigms – including imperative (familiar from CS32 and CS50 but seen here in a more elemental form), functional, and object-oriented.
 The elegant multi-paradigm programming language OCaml is the ideal language for manifesting these ideas.
 Important ideas from software engineering and models of computation will inform these different views of programming.
-You should come out of the course a better programmer in any language, but also a better computational thinker, with a much broader range of tools at your disposal and ability to analyze the quality of programs.
+You should come out of the course not only a better programmer in any language, but also a better computational thinker, with a much broader range of tools at your disposal and ability to analyze the quality of programs.

 Considering taking CS51? #